skydoves/ColorPickerView/README.md

 ```

 ### Initial color
-We can set an initial color and set positions of selector and slideBars based on the initial color.<br>
-This function will work only with a default HSV palette.<br>
-If we set preference name using the `setPreferenceName` method,  this function will work only once.
+You can define an initial color and position the selector and slide bars based on that initial color.
+Please note that this function is compatible only with the default HSV palette.
+Additionally, if you set a preference name using the `setPreferenceName` method, this function will work only once.

 ```gradle
 app:initialColor="@color/colorPrimary"
 ```

-Or we can use this method programmatically.
+Or you can use this method programmatically.

 ```java
 .setInitialColor(color);
 .setInitialColorRes(R.color.colorPrimary);
 ```

 ### Restore and save

 This is how to restore the state of `ColorPickerView`.<br>
 `setPreferenceName()` method restores all of the saved states (selector, color) automatically.